joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 5. When the upload is finished, activate the plugin via the prompt.
 A message will show confirming a successful activation.

 == Changelog ==

+= Version 2.2.8 =
+* Nov 10, 2019
+* Fix: Fixed use case when GDPR Privacy Policy couldn't be created
+* Fix: Fix custom query category page interferance with other plugins

+= Version 2.2.7 =
+* Nov 4, 2019
+* Feature: Compatibility support with various caching plugins for Cookie Notice and Update to Legal Pages kits
+* Feature: Allow Post Excerpt for Legal Pages
+* Feature: Allow for the Legal Page slug to be editable from the Edit page directly
+* Feature: Drag-to-order links for the Links to Legal Pages kit
+* Fix: Update to Legal Pages notice incorrectly sets the cookie as `undefined`
+* Fix: Bugfix for Legal Pages Widget
+* Fix: Added National Capital Region (Metro Manila) for Philippines

 = Version 2.2.6 =
 * Apr 24, 2019